 - The Google Cloud Platform Console, which is a web-based user interface.

 - Client libraries, which provide APIs for accessing services and management of resources.
-You might find these useful if you want to build your own tools.
-The SAP NetWeaver on GCP guides don't provide details about using client libraries and their APIs.
+Client libraries are useful when building your own tools.

 Pricing and quotas